Jayson-1307/Game-webshop/README.md

 ## Contact
 If you have any questions or saw something interesting, feel free to contact me!
-u can send me an email: jvanolffen@outlook.com or send me a direct message on [LinkedIn](https://www.linkedin.com/in/jayson-van-olffen/)!
+U can send me an email: jvanolffen@outlook.com or send me a direct message on [LinkedIn](https://www.linkedin.com/in/jayson-van-olffen/)!